Stephen Weiss: Florida Panthers (2001-2013)

 When the NHL returned for the 2005–06 season, Weiss re-signed with the Panthers as a restricted free agent.
-He then endured one of his most frustrating campaigns, missing the majority of the season due to a serious wrist injury.
-Weiss recorded 29 points in 41 games with the team.
+While he started as the Panthers third-line centerman, he was promoted to the first line following an injury to Joe Nieuwendyk.
+In this role, he ranked fourth on the team in scoring with four goals and five assists.
+However, his season was cut short due to a wrist injury that required surgery.
+At the time of the injury, he was tied for fourth on the team in scoring with nine goals and 21 points.
+He stayed out of the Panthers lineup for the remainder of the season but practiced with the team in April in case they qualified for the 2006 Stanley Cup playoffs.
+After failing to qualify for the playoffs, the Panthers signed Weiss to a one-year contract extension.

 The following season, Weiss returned to the Panthers lineup, but again missed significant time due to knee and shoulder injuries.
 He then signed a six-year contract extension with the Panthers during the off-season.
 Weiss, looking to improve on his showing, followed up his efforts by recording 13 goals and 29 assists in 74 games, despite missing time due to the flu and shoulder injuries.

-The 2008–09 season was seen as a break-out year for Weiss, as he flourished under Head Coach Peter DeBoer, his former coach in the OHL.
+The 2008–09 season was seen as a break-out year for Weiss, as he flourished under new head coach Peter DeBoer, his former coach in the OHL.
 In that year, he played a career-high 78 games and recorded a career-high 47 assists.
 Weiss was also able to stay healthy, despite missing four games with a groin injury.
 The following season, Weiss continued his pace by recording a career-high 28 goals along with 32 assists in a career-high 80 games.
 In 2010–11, Weiss saw his production dip to 49 points, however, and he became a target of recurring trade rumours throughout the year.